Jswig/urban-succotash/content/me.md

-# bio
+# about me

 I am a data professional with experience across the stack.
-I am currently a data scientist and engineer at [Joby Aviation](https://www.jobyaviation.com/).
+I do data science and engineering at [Joby Aviation](https://www.jobyaviation.com/).
 Prior to that, I did research on generative models for genotypes at the [UCSC Genomics Institute](https://ucscgenomics.soe.ucsc.edu/), and on containerizing computational research workflows at the